PayPal Payments

 Signed By The Author

 Surrounded completely by the city of Detroit, Hamtramck is today home to 24,000 residents, but its small size-just 2.1 square miles-belies its expansive history and the influence this remarkable community has had far beyond its borders.
-Saint Florian Parish was founded in 1907 to serve the Detroit area's rapidly expanding Polish Catholic community.
-Its first pastor was the Rev. Bernard Zmijewski, who was an immigrant from Poznan in northwest Poland.
+Hamtramck: The Driven City: The Making of America Series

 by Greg Kowalski